dkitley1975/movie-quiz/README.md

 ### Sounds

 I have implemented a sound to indicate a correct and an incorrect answer, I have added a mute icon to the quiz container to allow the user to select if they wish to hear the confirmation sounds.
-The user selection is also added into the session storage, this way at the end of the game and the user plays again, the mute/play sound status is recalled from the storage and is continued to implemented within the gameplay.
+The user selection is also added into the session storage, this way at the end of the game and the user plays again, the mute/play sound status is recalled from the storage and is continued to be implemented within the gameplay.

 ### Insufficient Height message

-- I have added a message that covers over the welcome page if:
-  - **Height of the screen** - if the height of the screen is of insufficient size to display the quiz.
+- I have added a message that covers over the welcome page if the **Height of the screen** is of insufficient size to display the quiz.
 The site displays a message asking the user to rotate their screen to continue playing the quiz.
   ![Insufficient Height Message](./docs/screenshots/height-insufficient.png)

 ### Features Left to Implement